mdn/content/files/en-us/web/api/serviceworker/postmessage/index.md

 - `message`

   - : The object to deliver to the worker; this will be in the `data` field in the event delivered to the {{domxref("ServiceWorkerGlobalScope.message_event", "message")}} event.
-This may be any value or JavaScript object handled by the [structured clone](/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) algorithm, which includes cyclical references.
+This may be any JavaScript object handled by the [structured clone algorithm](/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).

     The `message` parameter is mandatory.
 If the data to be passed to the worker is unimportant, `null` or `undefined` must be passed explicitly.